Je Tu Il Elle

 Je Tu Il Elle ([ʒə ty il ɛl]; "I You He She") is a 1974 French-Belgian film by the Belgian film director Chantal Akerman.
 To celebrate the 30th anniversary of the Teddy Awards, the film was selected to be shown at the 66th Berlin International Film Festival in February 2016.

 Plot

-Julie lives alone in her room; she narrates the film, the first line of which is "So I left".
-For the first third of the film, she rearranges her furniture, writes letters, lounges in the nude, and eats sugar out of a paper bag.
+Julie, the narrator of the film, lives alone in her room.
+For the first third of the film, she rearranges her furniture, writes letters, lounges naked, and eats sugar out of a paper bag.
 She eventually leaves her room and hitchhikes with a young male driver.
 They make stops at a restaurant, a bar, and a restroom.
 She gives him a handjob and he discusses his family life in a long monologue, before they part ways.

 Julie then visits a woman, her ex-lover, who makes Julie sandwiches and a drink.
 Julie then suggestively begins to undress the woman, and they have sex.
-Julie's narration says the woman told her (Julie) "You have to leave in the morning."
-She does, bringing the film full circle.
+Julie's narration says the woman told her she had to leave in the morning, and she does.